foodforcode/code-exercise/README.md

 ### Installation:
 1. `git clone https://github.com/foodforcode/code-exercise.git`
-2. `cd dashboard/` into the dashboard directory
+2. `npm install` in your terminal to install all dependencies.
-3. `npm install` in your terminal will install all dependencies
+3. `npm start` in your terminal to start server.
-4. `npm start` in your terminal will start server and build bundle using webpack
+4. `npm run react-dev` in separate terminal window to build bundle.

 ### View in browser:
 Navigate to localhost:3000 in your browser to view and use dashboard